anatolicvs/in-sylva.infrastructure/README.md

 ## Attention

-You do not need to generate CA or edit docker-compose.yml file unless you needed it.
+You do not need to generate CA (pem file with openssl) or edit docker-compose.yml file unless you needed it.
 If you want to change those files and settings, please read the instructions as below carefully.

 ## Bash access to containers